pxheim/zettelkasten/book-skelton-pais-2019-team-topologies.md

 - Monolithic workplace: when believing that a single type of office will fit all teams.
 - Monolithic model: When enforcing a single domain language.

+Splitting a monolotuh should be done at its feature planes: natural "seams" where it makes sense to split.
+Dangers of splitting incorrectly is code duplication, inconsistencies,e tc.
+Most common fractures are:
+- Business domains.
+The bounded context should align with bsuiness context.
+For a music streaming service, this can be music discovery, music licencing.
+Don't expect to find this domain right away.
+- Compliance: If certain industries there may be high requirements for compliance, e.g. healthcare, government, finance, etc. Avoid duplication of common shared things if possible, e.g. releasing.
+However, also avoid making the entire monolith care about payment compliance.
+- Change cadence: Things that change fast should not wait for the slow stuff.
+- Team Location: Don't settle for part remote / part colocated teams.
+Do either or.
+If remove but some colocation, pretend to be fully remote (hard).
+- Risk
+- Performance
+- Technology: Useful when dealing with older tech that does not integrate well.
+Careful not to split into silos.
+- User personas: user / technician split.
+- Your specific org.
+Sometimes your org has natural seams.
+Findine ones that work well can be hard.

+With a monolith, every piece moves at the speed of the slowest part.

+---

+It's not enough to just define topologies and boundaries, you also need to define team interaction patterns.

+Three main types of interaction: collaboration, x-as-a-service and facilitating.
+Likely to use a mix of the three, e.g. collaborate with Team A, and use team C's service.
+This should become habit.

+Collaboration is best suited for teams working on something new together.
+Discovering new ways of doing stuff together can be valuable.
+Make sure if joining two teams into one through collaboration, do not exceed Dunbar's number.
+Can also collaboration on part ofg tech.
+Establish clear boundaries, otherwise ownership, responsibility and trust might degrade.

+XAAS works best in later stages of software dev when reliability and stability is needed more than innovative new approaches.
+Team providing XaaS will need to figure out how their services i used and how.

+Facilitating teams work across many teams, helping them overcome obstacles, improve workflow or get into better procedures.
+Typically this is an enabling team.

+You should foster a specific behavior for each type of interaction:
+- Collaboration => Mutual respect and high interaction.
+- XaaS => UX and DevEx is paramount.
+- Facilitating => Help and be helped.

+When changing org, based on reverse Convway's maneuver, you're likely to face pushback from existing architecture.
+To combat, use temporary collaboration mode across the teams + maybe enabling and facilitating.
+Must be temporary!

+Because of how reverse Conway maneuver works, systems architects need to consider how teams interact just as much as code.

+Collaboration is the most expensive form of team interaction.
+Use sparingly.
+Esp. useful when you want two teams sharing knowledge and for exploration.